-Alibaba, the e-commerce giant that completed a record-setting IPO in the United States in 2014 and was valued at over \$700 billion in early 2021, is one of hundreds of China-based firms listed in the United States whose controlling insiders are largely law-proof: the corporate and securities laws governing these firms are unenforceable because the firms' insiders, records, and assets are in China.
+Alibaba, the e-commerce giant that completed a record-setting IPO in the United States in 2014-reaching a peak value of more than \$800 billion in late 2020-is one of hundreds of Chinabased firms listed in the United States whose controlling insiders are essentially law-proof: the corporate and securities laws governing these firms are unenforceable because the firms' insiders, records, and assets are in China.
 This casts doubt on the claim that foreign firms list in the United States to bond insiders to tough securities law.
-In fact, for China-based firms, listing in the United States but not in China effectively insulates insiders from any securities law.
-Yet U.S. securities law not only allows these firms to list, but also requires them to disclose less than domestic firms.
-U.S. securities law thus favors foreign entrepreneurs and likely harms U.S. investors.
-We suggest ways to reduce this bias and better protect U.S. investors.
-More generally, we argue that enforceability is key to corporate governance.
+In fact, for China-based firms, listing in the United States but not in China insulates insiders from any securities law.
+Not only does U.S. securities law allow these firms to list, it also allows them to disclose less than domestic firms.
+This uneven treatment favors foreign entrepreneurs and likely harms U.S. investors.
+Recent U.S. legislation and regulation purports to address the risks that China-based firms pose, but leaves the fundamental problem of law-proof insiders unsolved.
+This is a futile exercise.
+We suggest ways to better protect investors and, more generally, argue that enforceability is key to corporate governance.